-In his fourth decade with the Chicago Symphony, David Sanders is the last remaining member of the cello section of the CSO's legendary principal cellist Frank Miller.
-Appointed to the Chicago Symphony in 1974 by Sir Georg Solti at the age of 24, David was the founder and president for 19 years of the Chicago Cello Society, as well as the editor of its newsletter, The Cello Scroll.
-He has organized and performed in concerts sponsored by the Society which included the complete cello sonatas of Beethoven, the complete etudes of David Popper and numerous cello ensemble concerts.
+In his fifth decade with the Chicago Symphony Orchestra, David Sanders is the last remaining member of the cello section of the CSO's legendary Principal Cello Frank Miller.
+Appointed to the Chicago Symphony Orchestra in 1974 by Sir Georg Solti at the age of 24, Sanders was the founder and president for 19 years of the Chicago Cello Society, as well as the editor of its newsletter, The Cello Scroll.
 In the spring of 2008, he helped organize and performed in a concert the Cello Society presented of 20 solo works of David Popper, a concert which included five cellists from the CSO.
 He has also given master classes and seminars on orchestral playing.
-In the fall of 2008, he organized and participated in a performance by five member of the CSO's cello section of the complete Beethoven cello sonatas.

-Sanders has held principal cello positions with the Northwestern University concert and chamber orchestras, the Civic Orchestra of Chicago, Lake Forest Symphony and Florida Symphony.
+Sanders has held principal cello positions with the Northwestern University symphony and chamber orchestras, the Civic Orchestra of Chicago, Lake Forest Symphony and Florida Symphony.
 He also has played with the Lyric Opera of Chicago Orchestra, Grant Park Symphony and Milwaukee Symphony, and he has appeared as soloist with orchestras throughout the Midwest.
-As a chamber musician, he played with the Montagnana Trio for 25 years and was the cellist of the Burnham String Quartet and the Colin-Mezin String Quartet.
-He has also appeared with the Chicago Symphony String Quartet.
+As a chamber musician, he played with the Montagnana Trio for 25 years.